 Copyright Statement:

 © 2007.
 Bryant University.
 All Rights Reserved.
-For permission to use, copy, and/or distribute the materials in the U.S. Women and World War II Letter Writing Project, please contact Bryant University at:
+For permission to use, copy, and/or distribute the materials in the U.S. Women and World War II Letter Writing Project, please contact the Douglas and Judith Krupp Library at:

 Follow